-- Review the handout outlining the EDK project structure provided in Lab We will be focusing on the prores subdirectory for this lab. - 2.
-Read the document "Integrating a Verilog design into a MicroBlaze System".
+- 1. Review the handout outlining the EDK project structure provided in Module 1.
+We will be focusing on the process subdirectory for this module. - 2.
+Look at Module m09, "Integrating a Verilog design into a MicroBlaze System".
 Much of the content is also applicable to creating VHDL cores.
 Pay particular attention to the section about "Adding the design to a MicroBlaze system". - 3.
 If you are unfamiliar with the profiling of code, read the manual page for "gprof", which is available on the ugsparcs with the "man" command.